 - The plans

-WARRANTIES: Each state sets its own laws regarding builder’s warranties and the State of Michigan does not require builders to provide warranties.
-Ann Arbor Builders’ warranty, which is incorporated into our building agreement so that you’ll know from the very beginning what to expect, ensures your peace of mind long after you’ve settled into your new home.
+WARRANTIES: Each state sets its own laws regarding builder’s warranties and - contrary to popular belief - the State of Michigan does not require builders to provide them.
+Warranties must be provided for in the building agreement.
+Ann Arbor Builders’ warranty is incorporated into our building agreement so that you’ll know from the very beginning what to expect and to ensure your peace of mind long after you’ve settled into your new home.

 - Betsy de Parry, VP, Marketing and Sales